storj-archived/storj-node-heroku-example/README.md

 ## Application Setup and Authentication

 ### Boilerplate Code Walkthrough
+*2017-02-14 Note:* `master` branch now has the complete code.
+If you want to build out the application step by step, switch to the `barebones` branch.
+There are breaking changes in how the key ring is handled, however.

 Since the purpose of this tutorial is to focus on Storj code, we’ve built out the client and started the Express code.
 On the front-end we’ll be using jQuery, but you can easily take what we’re doing and apply it to React, Angular, Vue, or any other library/framework, since most of the Storj-specific code is going to be done on the backend.